WilliKoller/TorsionToolAllModels/README.txt

 note3: If you only wish to adjust the femoral geometry (and not the tibial
 	torsion), set the input to the tibial torsion to 0 degrees (=default tibial torsion in generic femur).
+note4: Default angles of the generic OpenSim model geometry should be measured with the same method (e.g. Hernandez, ...) which you use for your partipants to ensure consistency.

+applyTibiaTorsionToJointOffset = 0 is the original method where torsion is applied via translation and rotation axis and not via body coordinate system rotation.
+This method is not applicable with Rajagopal model because it does not have these elements...

 12/26/2022
  changes Elias Wallnoefer: